thingsboard/thingsboard.github.io/products/trendz/index.md

                     Explore in any dimensions, in real-time
                 </div>
                 <div class="more-features__text">
-                    Trendz automatically detect all relations inside your data so you can explore dataset in any direction.
+                    Trendz automatically detects all relations inside your data so you can explore the dataset in any direction.
                 </div>
             </div>
         </div>